ksahlin/IsoCon/README.md

 USAGE
 -------

 IsoCon's algorithm consists of two main phases; the error correction step and the statistical testing step.
-IsoCon can run these two steps in one go using `IsoCon pipeline`, or it can run only the correction or statisitcal test steps using `IsoCon get_candidates` and `IsoCon stat_filter` respectively.
+IsoCon can run these two steps in one go using `IsoCon pipeline`, or it can run only the correction or statistical test steps using `IsoCon get_candidates` and `IsoCon stat_filter` respectively.
 The preffered and most tested way is to use the entire pipeline `IsoCon pipeline`, but the other two settings can come in handy for specific cases.
 For example, running only `IsoCon get_candidates` will give more sequences if one is not concerned about precision and will also be faster, while one might use only `IsoCon stat_filter` using different parameters for a set of already constructed candidates in order to prevent rerunning the error correction step.

 ### Pipline